careful-with-that-axe-zz/gempage/README.md

 ## Plans for the Future

-* Refactor so the whole thing isn't class methods, that isn't my usual style but I was pressed for time and following an example.
 * Hover state now has gem info, that should look better and have author, downloads and other details in it.
 * Version information, require: false, etc should display within the gem.
 * Ack!
 This thing needs tests, it should have been TDD project if had time.
+* Minify assets.
 * Design more space sensitive, lots of scrolling now.
-* Users should be able to specify a color scheme.
+* Users should be able to specify a color scheme. *Update*: This functionality has been added though the available color schemes are very limited and dubious.
 * Order by group and gem name rather than placement in Gemfile?
 * Create an api of my own to supplement missing content, it doesn't save as much time if so many links are missing
+* Integrate with a RailsCast project to add those links to the appropriate gems.